Thaumatorium/thaumatorium.github.io-html/styles/CSS.md

 ### LHS RHS

 Descendant combinator
-RHS is some descendant of LHS (could be very shallow *or* very deep into the DOM &ndash; it doesn't matter)
+RHS is some descendant of LHS (could be very shallow *or* very deep into the DOM – it doesn't matter)

 ``` HTML
 <LHS>